Cenk Tosun joined Everton in January 2018 after scoring 41 goals in 96 Super Lig appearances for Turkish powerhouse outfit Besiktas.

-His 20 Super Lig strikes in 2016/17 propelled the Istanbul giants to a second successive Turkish title – and he maintained his terrific strike-rate the following season, netting eight times in 12 league matches before switching to England.
+Tosun's 20 Super Lig goals in 2016/17 propelled Besiktas to a second successive Turkish title – and he maintained his terrific strike-rate the following season, netting eight times in 12 league matches before switching to England.

 The pull of Everton proved irresistible, however, and Tosun completed his move to Merseyside before the 15-times Turkish champions took on Bayern Munich in a two-legged tie.

-A powerfully-built, two-footed striker, Tosun’s rare talent was spotted by hometown team Eintracht Frankfurt when he was just five years old.
+A powerfully-built, two-footed forward, Tosun’s rare talent was spotted by hometown team Eintracht Frankfurt when he was just five years old.

 He was a star of the German club’s youth ranks, scoring 20 goals in 40 matches for Eintracht’s Under-19s, before adding 12 in 17 for their reserve side.

-But after making one first-team appearance for the Bundesliga outfit he was prised to Turkey in January 2011 by Gaziantepspor, where he made a lightning start, scoring six goals in his first six matches.
+But after making one first-team appearance for the Bundesliga team he was lured to Turkey in January 2011 by Gaziantepspor, where he made a lightning start, scoring six goals in his first six matches.

 He ultimately scored 39 goals in 92 starts for the mid-table team and won his first full Turkey cap in a World Cup qualifying match against Holland in October 2013 – before being snapped up by Besiktas in summer 2014.